Xfinity Mobile, a low-cost cell phone provider that runs on Verizon’s network, requires that you have Comcast internet service to sign up.

 This fee didn’t go into effect right away.
 I moved in the middle of April, but it took until July to show up on my bill.

-One day I was reviewing the FAQ page on Xfinity Mobile’s website and saw that the line access fee is going up to $20, not $10.
+One day I was reviewing the FAQ page on Xfinity Mobile’s website and saw that the line access fee was going up to $20, not $10.

 Here’s an excerpt from that FAQ page: